 Here is the angle where we adjusted the size to make more room coming down the slide.

-Although we are no experts (just DIY enthusiasts) this playground border ended up being an overall quick DIY project that will entertain the kids all summer!
+Although we are no experts (just DIY enthusiasts, for real!) this playground border ended up being an overall quick DIY project that will entertain the kids all summer!

-Seeing their happy faces make it well worth the work put in!
+Seeing their happy faces when they are playing in the sand and on the swing set makes it well worth the hard work put in.

-If you liked this post, check out our basement indoor playground for the rainy days when we can’t enjoy this outdoor playground.
+If you enjoyed this post, check out our basement indoor playground for the rainy days when we can’t enjoy this outdoor playground.